michalkonecny/polypaver/paver-todo.md

 (Log is below)

-* produce OS X binaries for release 0.2
+* Produce OS X binaries for release 0.2.

+* Try substitutions to deal effectively with formulas such as x > 1 => x > 0.

 ## release 0.2.1